 Exclusion Please explain Operational control farms and dairies Company farms in China and Egypt do not have the capability to measure consumption at this time.
-Collectively, we estimate that exclusions represent less than 1% of total consumption.
+Collectively, we estimate that exclusions represent less than 1% of total consumption and therefore do not represent a significant portion of the total water used (or consumed).
 International offices/warehouse (partial) These facilities do not report water consumption.
-Collectively, we estimate that exclusions represent less than 1% of total consumption.
-Offices/warehouses associated with significant acquisitions in 2010 and 2011.
-These facilities do not report water consumption.
-Collectively, we estimate that exclusions represent less than 1% of total consumption.
+Collectively, we estimate that exclusions represent less than 1% of total consumption and therefore do not represent a significant portion of the total water used (or consumed).
 Agriculture PepsiCo owns/manages some agricultural land within our direct operations.
 Lands are usually used to grow crops for our products.
-The amount of land this represents in our overall agricultural supply chain is judged to be small and therefore de minimis.
+The amount of land this represents relative to our overall agricultural supply chain is less than 0.3% of total and therefore does not represent a significant portion of the total water used (or consumed).
+This is the reason for the exclusion of owned/managed agricultural land